R4YLx/foocoding-react-ts/README.md

 This is the repo for FooCoding React + TS module.
 Everything we code in class is pushed to this repo.
+For every class there will be a branch for it.

 ## Getting Started